shapr/WordCount/README.md

 # WordCount
-literate Haskell (LaTeX) WordCount demo I did for a programming languages university class.
+This is a literate Haskell (LaTeX) WordCount demo I did for a programming languages university class in 2012